mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/golang-webhook/_index.md

 heading: "Using Mattermost with Golang Webhook"
 description: "[Webhook](https://github.com/adnanh/webhook) is a Golang application for setting up webhooks on a server with minimal configuration.
 It provides a simple way to trigger events on a server while keeping it separate from your web server."
 weight: 80
+aliases:
+  - /integrate/admin-guide/admin-golang-webhook/
 ---

 Mattermost's outgoing webhooks feature can be used with this fairly easily as long as you take a few things into account.

 ## Sending information from Mattermost

-Mattermost's [interactive message buttons](../admin-interactive-messages) send information using a parameter called "context."
+Mattermost's [interactive message buttons]({{< ref "/integrate/plugins/interactive-messages" >}}) send information using a parameter called "context."
 The easiest way to get all the information from Mattermost is to use the following configuration, which will pass the entire payload to your script as a string:

 ```
   {